ThriledLokki983/web50/JAVASCRIPT/Course_Materials/17-Modern-JS-Modules-Tooling/starter/README.md

 **Modules:**

+- Reusable piece of code that **encapsulates** implementation details

+### Why Use Modules

-- Reusable piece of code that **encapsulates** implementation details _COmpose software_ Modules are small building blocks that we put together to build complex applications
+> **Compose software** Modules are small building blocks that we put together to build complex applications
+> **Isolate components:** Modules can be developed in isolation without thinking about the entire codebase

 > **NPM:** Contains open-source packages to include 3rd-party code in our own code (e.g. React, JQuery, Leaflet)